INBPA0315L/notes-2024/README.md

 ### Topic `A2`

 Defining classes.
 Defining fields.
 Overriding methods inherited from the `Object` class.
 Defining constructors.
 Visibilities.
-The `final` keyword on fields and variables.
 Reading and writing the `stdin` and the `stdout` in CSV format.

-### Notes
+#### Notes

 1. [`A201` - OO basics 1](A201-oo-basics-1.md)